tableau/connector-plugin-sdk/docs/package-sign.md

 ## Signing your packaged connector using jarsigner

 At this point, your connector has been packaged into a single `.taco` file.
-However, will not be loaded automatically into Tableau unless you sign the file, or disable signature verification.
+However, it will not be loaded automatically into Tableau unless you sign the file, or disable signature verification.

 ### Why we require connectors to be signed

 Connectors are sensitive parts of the Tableau code.
-They handle with database authentication and communicate directly with your driver.
-We require that connector authors have gone through the steps to obtain a trusted certificate so that our customers can be confidant their data is safe.
+They handle database authentication and communicate directly with your driver.
+We require that connector authors have gone through the steps to obtain a trusted certificate so that our customers can be confident their data is safe.

 ### Getting your connector signed